CIS565-Fall-2016/Project5-WebGL-Deferred-Shading-with-glTF/README.md

 #### Bloom Effect

 Two-pass Gaussian blur filter was applied to achieve bloom effect.
 First pass is along x-direction, and then second pass along y-direction.
 Ping-pong buffer is also applied for switching between x/y direction blurring.
-So two framebuffer objects are required during bloom pass.
-Two independent render textures are assigned to different framebuffer objects.
+So two frame-buffer objects are required during bloom pass.
+Two independent render textures are assigned to different frame-buffer objects.

 Screenshots for bloom effect: